 The University offers an undergraduate degree program in Jewish Studies.
 The degree program, launched in 2012, is available through the Department of Religious Studies, where students earn a Bachelor of Arts degree in Religious Studies with a Concentration in Jewish Studies.

 Two academic minors – Jewish Studies and Modern Hebrew – continually attract a diverse group of Carolina students.

 The number of Jewish Studies courses offered to Carolina students has grown to nearly 40 in less than 10 years.

-In the current academic year, 15 faculty members teach and conduct research in Jewish Studies at Carolina and funding is in place to hire additional faculty positions in the near future.
+In the current academic year, nearly 20 faculty members teach and conduct research in Jewish Studies at Carolina and funding is in place to hire additional faculty positions in the near future.
 Faculty members are based in eight different academic departments [Religious Studies, Asian Studies, German/Slavic Languages and Literatures, American Studies, History, English, Romance Languages, and Music].

 Students have the opportunity to pursue Jewish Studies through study abroad programs in Israel, Czech Republic and several other countries.
 Students may also participate in archaeological excavations in Israel.

 Public Programs Each year, the Center hosts free, public lectures that bring an array of international experts to the campus community and general public.